668 Eddy Street

 Cornelius Granai III, MD

-Cornelius O. “Skip” Granai III, MD, FACOG, FACS, director of the Program in Women’s Oncology, is an associate professor at Brown University.
+Cornelius O. “Skip” Granai III, MD, FACOG, FACS, is an associate professor at Brown University.
 He heads a team including residents, three gynecologic oncology fellows, four certified oncology nurses, three nurse practitioners and the multi disciplinary support of many others including medical students from Brown and elsewhere.
 Dr. Granai received a master’s degree in cell biology from the University of Vermont in 1973 and his medical degree from the University of Vermont, College of Medicine in 1977.
 He served a residency in obstetrics and gynecology at Tufts University, School of Medicine from 1978-1981 and completed a fellowship in gynecologic oncology at New England Medical Center.
 Prior to joining Women & Infants Hospital and Brown University, he was on the faculty of Tufts and Harvard University and on the staffs of New England Medical Center and Massachusetts General Hospital.
 He is board certified in obstetrics and gynecology and gynecologic oncology.
 He is a fellow of the American College of Surgeons, the Society of Surgical Oncologists, the Society of Gynecologic Oncology, the New England Association of Gynecologic Oncologists (to which he was recently elected as president) and the American Society of Clinical Oncology.
 In addition to serving as a member of the executive committee of the Brown/Tufts Cancer program, he was selected as a participant of the Fetzer Institute Relationship-Centered Care Group.
 He serves as co-chair of Care New England/Lifespan Oncology Service Line Committee and was elected to the information committee of the Society of Gynecologic Oncologists.

 Robert D. Legare, MD, FACP